 Importance of following your surgical recommendations to the letter

-One thing is important to remember, it is necessary to follow your surgeon’s instructions to the letter.
+One thing is important to remember, it is necessary to follow your podiatrist’s instructions to the letter.
 Not doing so could jeopardize your healing process and create numerous complications.

 Post-surgical plantar orthotics